Institution / private strategy mode

 Relationship white space

-Which partners, programs, agencies, or manufacturers should the institution be proactively introducing to this opportunity?
+Which agencies, manufacturers, operators, or programs should the institution proactively assemble around this opportunity?

 Technical champion

-Owns technical fidelity, supports diligence, and helps the story remain accurate while the interface simplifies it.
+Protects technical fidelity, supports diligence, and keeps the commercialization story accurate as the interface becomes easier to understand.

 InventorLab lead